Swarovski 10x42 EL SV (SWAROVISIONTM) Review

 Swarovski sales literature has made much of the field-flatteners in the new ELs.
 Field flatteners are not new: Nikon’s HGs, Prostars and SEs have had them for decades, as have Fujinon’s FMT line.
 But the new ELs are a first among recent “Alpha” birding binos to have a field flattener and it’s been a somewhat controversial move.

 Holger Merlitz has gone into the issues with very flat fields in binoculars at considerable length here and I would refer you to him for the technical ins and outs.
 Here suffice to say that the human eye introduces some distortion into the view that gives a “rolling ball” effect when panning.
-Most binoculars have some pincushion distortion to relieve this, but such binoculars also have off-axis field curvature and astigmatism that spoil the static view a bit, especially for astronomy.
+Most binoculars have some pincushion distortion to relieve this, but such binoculars also often have off-axis field curvature and astigmatism that spoil the static view a bit, especially for astronomy.

 A binocular with field-flatteners, like these Swarovsions ELs, eliminates these off-axis distortions, giving a perfect view to the edge.
 But this comes with a price when panning – it supposedly makes some feel sick.